Houdini 21.0 Nodes Copernicus nodes

 Treat RGBA as Premultiplied

-RGBA layers are often premultiplied, so using a exponentiation that doesn’t take the alpha into consideration will cause low coverage areas to be considered dark.
-This option will implicitly un-premultiply, contrast, and then pre-multiply, so the exponentiation works as expected.
+RGBA layers are often premultiplied, so using an exponentiation that doesn’t consider the alpha causes low coverage areas to be considered dark.
+This parameter makes the exponentiation work as expected.

 Inputs